oliver006/redis_exporter/README.md

 redis.addr         | Address of one or more redis nodes, comma separated, defaults to `redis://localhost:6379`. redis.password     | Password to use when authenticating to Redis redis.alias        | Alias for redis node addr, comma separated. redis.file         | Path to file containing one or more redis nodes, separated by newline.
 This option is mutually exclusive with redis.addr.
-Each line can optionally be comma-separated with the fields `<addr>,<password>,<alias>`. namespace          | Namespace for the metrics, defaults to `redis`. web.listen-address | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path | Path under which to expose metrics, defaults to `metrics`.
+Each line can optionally be comma-separated with the fields `<addr>,<password>,<alias>`.
+See [here](./contrib/sample_redis_hosts_file.txt) for an example file. namespace          | Namespace for the metrics, defaults to `redis`. web.listen-address | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path | Path under which to expose metrics, defaults to `metrics`.